embumila/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing parten root and 3 lines after them in the file /etc/passwd
+Display all lines in  the file /etc/passwd that contain the parten bin